What is the Difference Between SAP PI, PO, CPI and Integration Suite?

 You can read more details of SAP Integration Suite in the linked article.
 Moreover, we are written an article that discusses what to consider when migrating from SAP PI/PO to CPI.

-To conclude, SAP PO contains all the functionalities of PI, plus BPM and BRM in a single Java stack.
 I hope you were able to visualize the evolution of SAP middleware.
 By looking at the history of changes to SAP middleware architecture from XI to PI to PO, you can see the reasoning behind these changes.

 Additionally, we discussed the features of SAP Integration Suite and CPI.